barrettotte/vscode-ibmi-languages/README.md

 ![GitHub](https://img.shields.io/github/license/barrettotte/vscode-ibmi-languages.svg)

-I made this extension because I do a lot more reading than writing with IBMi languages and I always have VS Code open.
+I made this extension because I do a lot more reading than writing with IBMi languages at work and I always have VS Code open.
 I also wanted to learn how to make a simple language extension for VS Code and get better with regular expressions.

 I respect the legacy of the green screen, but sometimes I need some syntax highlighting in my life; my brain is too small.